dseeni/TechArtDemos/README.md

 **Line Line Solver -> (4,4)**
 ```
-- The easiest case wherein a perfect intersection exists
+- The easiest case wherein a perfect intersection exists and no CPA Skew solver
+is required.
 ```

 **Skew Line Solver -> (4,4)**
 ```
-- The most common case, where no precise intersection exists
+- The most common case, where no precise intersection exists so Skew is called.
 ```

 **Double Skew Solver -> (4,4)**
 ```
-- Wherein the given edge belongs to a trianglualr face in the case of corner chamfers
+- Wherein the given edge belongs to a trianglualr face in the case of corner
+chamfers and no intersection exists.
 ```

 **Plane Plane Solver -> (3,3)**